adamdjbrett/swiss/_posts/2018-04-06-posters-flyers.md

 ---
 layout: category-post
-title:  "Posters and Flyers"
+title:  "Design"
-excerpt: "Posters and Flyers created for conferences, courses, and lectures."
+excerpt_separator: <!--more-->
 date:   2017-10-24
 categories: design
 tag:
 - posters
 - flyers
-  - conferences
-  - courses
-  - lectures
 comments: false
 author: adamdjbrett
 ---

 These are posters and flyers that I have designed for conferences, courses and lectures.